lmondada/dphil-thesis/content/05_parallel/04_factor.md

 +++

-Equality saturation introduces a persistent data structure that encodes not only a single computation (term), but all equivalent computations that can be obtained from sequences of rewrites applied to it.
+Equality saturation introduces a persistent data structure that encodes not only a single computation (term) but all equivalent computations that can be obtained from sequences of rewrites applied to it.
 The result of this compact representation is a _factorisation_ of the term rewriting search space: the same solution space (in fact, a strictly greater one) can be covered by a much smaller search space.

-The precise data structure of equality saturation may not be directly applicable to computation graphs with linear resources; however, a comparable factorization of the search space can be achieved for GTS search space exploration.
+The precise data structure of equality saturation may not directly apply to computation graphs with linear resources; however, a comparable factorisation of the search space can be achieved for GTS search space exploration.
 Throughout this section, we consider a GTS and will aim to bound the size of the space of possible sequences of rewrites starting from an input graph $G$ using the GTS.

 #### A lower bound for the naive search tree

 Consider an input graph $G$.
-The graphs $G'$ that can be obtained from $G$ by applying a sequence of rewrites from the GTS form the nodes of a (possibly infinite) tree $T$, with edges between graphs given by the rewrites.
+The graphs $G'$ that can be obtained from $G$ by applying a sequence of rewrites from the GTS from the nodes of a (possibly infinite) tree $T$, with edges between graphs given by the rewrites.
 The path from the root $G$ to $G'$ is the sequence of rewrites that produces $G'$.
 We call $T$ the naive search tree of $G$.